 - 1) Apply to the Programme Administrator for details of the Programme Registration procedure; - 2) Provide the following information/documentation to the Programme Administrator from the Primary Bidder: - a.
 Name and address of applicant - b.
-Legal nature of applicant, e.g. a company incorporated under the Companies (Northern Ireland) Act 2006, registered charity, public body etc. Such further information concerning the constitution of the Applicant as the Programme Administrator may request - c.
-Contact details of a designated post-holder and named individual to whom all NISEP correspondence from the Programme Administrator will be addressed including postal address, email address and telephone number, in Northern Ireland - d.
+Legal nature of applicant, e.g. a company incorporated under the Companies (Northern Ireland) Act 2006, registered charity, public body etc. and such further information concerning the constitution of the Applicant as the Programme Administrator may request - c.
+Contact details of a designated post-holder and named individual to whom all NISEP correspondence from the Programme Administrator will be addressed including postal address, email address and telephone number, in Northern Ireland

+- d.
 The most recent annual accounts of the applicant in respect of which an auditor's report has been prepared, together with that report and the annual accounts of the applicant for the two financial years preceding that together with the appropriate auditor's reports.
+(For companies not legally required to have an auditor's report prepared, accounts properly inspected and signed off by an accountant will suffice.)
 Also such interim accounts (whether audited or not) as may have been prepared in respect of a period more recent than those above.
 If the applicant is a wholly owned subsidiary Company, then audited group accounts should also be sent - e.
 Management Accounts for the last two quarters - f.
-Organisational structure and resources (fixed assets, staff numbers etc.)
+Organisational structure and resources (fixed assets, staff numbers etc.) - g.

-- g.
 A statement of capability demonstrating evidence of ability to complete the work; e.g. evidence of qualifications of staff or contractors to be used, membership of trade associations, courses attended and previous experience.
 NOTE: Registration can be withdrawn or future funding refused if the bidder fails to provide information to the Programme Administrator when requested or fails to keep appropriate records - h.
-At least two references, one of which should be from a Government Department or statutory organization, which has knowledge of your organisation's work and which can confirm that the applicant has been responsible for a fuel poverty, energy efficiency or renewable energy scheme which meets the criteria set out under technical soundness below. - i.
+At least two references from organisations which have knowledge of the company's appropriate work and which can confirm that the applicant has been responsible for a fuel poverty, energy efficiency or renewable energy scheme which meets the criteria set out under technical soundness below - i.
 If you intend to work with partner organizations on any schemes please state how you intend to manage this relationship.
-Please note that it is the primary bidder's responsibility to ensure adherence to the rules within this framework document.
-Primary bidders will be held responsible by the Utility Regulator for adherence to the document. - j.
+Please note that it is the Primary Bidder's responsibility to ensure adherence to the rules within this framework document.
+Primary Bidders will be held responsible by the Utility Regulator for adherence to the framework document. - j.
 A copy of your organisation's fraud policy and fraud response plan, including a statement of zero tolerance to fraud.
-A summary statement of any frauds or attempted frauds against the primary bidder in each of the previous three financial years together with a synopsis of the types of actions taken and their outcomes should also be supplied. - A copy of your organisation's complaints procedure should be supplied along with details of your quality management system/quality assurance procedures for installation of measures: - A copy of your organisation's Health and Safety Policy should be supplied along with details of Risk Assessment procedures followed.
+A summary statement of any frauds or attempted frauds against the primary bidder in each of the previous three financial years together with a synopsis of the types of actions taken and their outcomes should also be supplied. - A copy of your organisation's complaints procedure should be supplied along with details of your quality management system/quality assurance procedures for installation of measures; - I. A copy of your organisation's Health and Safety Policy should be supplied along with details of Risk Assessment procedures followed.

-Once the submitted information has been reviewed and checked, the Programme Administrator, with the agreement of the Utility Regulator, will provide a response to the applicant with a notification of status.
-Details will be added to a Register of Bidders which will be held by the Programme Administrator.
+Once the submitted information has been reviewed and checked, the Programme Administrator, with the agreement of the Utility Regulator, will provide a response to the applicant regarding the approval or rejection of Primary Bidder status.
+If appropriate, details of the successful applicant will be added to a Register of Bidders which will be held by the Programme Administrator.